Talesoft/tale-di/README.md

 Tale DI can automatically inject constructor arguments and `setXxx`-style setter values to instances.
 The DI container will manage these dependencies and lazily wire them together.

+A really strict pattern ist enforced, but if you stick to it, this library can be really handy.

 # Installation

 Install via Composer